pr-Mais/dartpad_workshops/firestore_type_safety_with_converter/0_introduction_to_flutterfire_and_firestore/instructions.md

 Additionally, you will notice 2 packages are added for you:
 1. [`firebase_auth`](https://pub.dev/packages/firebase_auth): to help you uniquely identify each user as you will use that in building the app.
-2. [`provider`](https://pub.dev/packages/provider): to help in state management and decoupling database logic from the UI.
+2. [`provider`](https://pub.dev/packages/provider): to help manage state and decouple database logic from the UI.

 ## Create a Firebase project